AndrewJBateman/ionic-angular-news-app/README.md

 ## Features

-* TBD: side-bar with image at top and menu (same as tabs): news, categories, favorites, about.
-* TBD: Additional: settings with css color schemes (light/dark modes..)
+* **Menu side-bar:** news, categories, favorites, search, about, change language, dark theme toggle.
+Image/logo at bottom?
-* News page shows world headlines using an ion-card list.
+* **News page** shows world headlines using an ion-card list.
 Add share/favorite modal menu?
 Show time as e.g. '2 minutes ago? etc.
-* News-detail page shows the selected news item in more detail with links to favourites share buttons?
+* **News-detail page** shows the selected news item in more detail with links to favourites share buttons?
-* Categories page: ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
+* **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
-* TBD Search menu??
+* **Search page** tbd
+* **About page** with popover with links to Contact Form, Author Webste and Github repo.

 ## Status & To-do list

 * Status: Working news api and side/tabs menu system.
 News and categories pages work.
 News can be selected using a news source menu.

 * To-do: Complete News page - work out how to highlight list item then remove eye page link.
+* To-do: change side menu and routing so search tab replaces About tab.
+Add to side menu list.
-About page.
-News search facility? language menu?
+* To-do: News search facility? language menu?
 Consider how to choose country - user location? or menu? favourites.
 Create my own scss themes with dark mode etc.

 ## Inspiration